center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/implementationcatalog.rst

 ---------------------------------------

 The Implementation Catalog provides the behavioral baseline used to measure :ref:`Implementation Coverage <implementation-coverage>`.
 For a mapped ATT&CK technique, detection logic can be evaluated against the implementations represented in the catalog to determine which execution paths are meaningfully observed.

-The catalog is therefore not intended to represent every possible procedure or variation of a technique.
+The catalog is not intended to represent every possible procedure or variation of a technique.
 Its purpose is to provide a useful, reusable behavioral model for detection coverage analysis.